-On July 25, 2018, the European Court of Justice (ECJ) ruled that organisms produced with newer mutagenesis methods (i.e., genome editing) are subject to the regulatory obligations of the Directive for genetically modified organisms (GMOs).
-These newer mutagenesis methods will be subject to the same risk assessment and review requirements, labeling, and monitoring obligations, as well as traceability laws, currently applied to genetically engineered products.
-In November 2019, the Council of the EU requested that the EC submit a study on the status of new genomic techniques in the EU by April 30, 2021, as well as a legislative proposal (if appropriate) on how to regulate these "new breeding techniques" (NBTs), or other measures required as a follow up to the study.
-The proposal must be accompanied by an impact assessment.
+On July 25, 2018, the European Court of Justice (ECJ) ruled that organisms produced with newer genetic technologies (i.e., genome editing) are subject to the regulatory obligations of the Directive for genetically modified organisms (GMOs).
+These newer methods are subject to the same risk assessment and review requirements, labeling, and monitoring obligations, as well as traceability laws, currently applied to genetically engineered products.

 The court also found that EU Member States have the authority to regulate organisms produced by conventional mutagenesis (chemical and radiation) that are exempt from the "GMO" Directive, as long as the actions follow the overarching obligations of EU law, particularly the free movement of goods.
 In May 2020, France notified the EC of its intention to delist in-vitro random mutagenesis with chemical or physical agents to comply with the French Council of State's February 2020 ruling.
-If France determines additional measures are needed to implement the ECJ decision, U.S. agricultural exports for products developed using NBTs could be negatively impacted.
+However, this ruling is not in line with the most recent European Commission's decision and should France go ahead with its Council's advice, there would be a risk of European sanctions.
+The situation is at a standstill and is unlikely to evolve before the French presidential elections in the spring of 2022.

-Finally, on May 20, 2020, the Commission announced both the Farm to Fork (F2F) Strategy and the EU Biodiversity Strategy for 2030 as roadmaps for enhancing food and agricultural sustainability by 2030 under the EU Green Deal.
-The Strategies mark the beginning of a multistep legislative development process that aims to fundamentally change the way EU agriculture operates and food is produced for, and provided to, EU consumers.
+In May, 2020, the Commission also announced both the Farm to Fork (F2F) Strategy and the EU Biodiversity Strategy for 2030 as roadmaps for enhancing food and agricultural sustainability by 2030 under the EU Green Deal.
+The Strategies mark the beginning of a multi-step legislative development process that aims to fundamentally change the way EU agriculture operates and food is produced for, and provided to, EU consumers.
 On page 10 of the F2F Strategy, the Commission specifically notes: